anayapng/anayapng/README.md

 - 🔥  I am currently self-learning Python and SQL.
 - 🤝  I am looking to grow my knowledge by working on projects, and hope to eventually start working with other people.
 - 🏃  I am still a WIP, so any advice is very much appreciated!
-- 🍣  Fun fact: I really love exploring new food.
+- 🍣  Fun fact: I really love trying new food, especially Asian cuisine.

 ### Language and Tools